 Each Ironman that I do, I learn about myself.
-I learn how to race an Ironman Triathlon.
-I learn what I can accomplish not only physically but mentally.
+I understand how to race an Ironman Triathlon.
+I remember what I can accomplish not only physically but mentally.
 There are a lot of highs and lows in these races.
 But isn’t that life?
-I just choose to learn about life through the eyes of a triathlete.
+I choose to learn about life through the eyes of a triathlete.

-Last week, I posted my “Top 14 Life Lessons from My 14 Ironman Triathlon Journey – Part I.” Check them out.
+Last week, I posted my “Top 14 Life Lessons from 14 Ironman Triathlons – Part I.” Check them out.
 Let’s continue the topics and talk about the last 7 Learnings from doing 14 Ironman Triathlons.

 8. Over 6,000 feet of climbing on the bike, Learn to Ride Hills – Ironman Mont Tremblant (2015)